Paleontology in Massachusetts: Scientific research

 Almost two decades later, Carlton S. Nash discovered Early Jurassic dinosaur footprints in Portland Formation rock near South Hadley, not far from Pliny Moody's early dinosaur discovery.
 Around 1939 Nash bought the site of his 1933 dinosaur footprint discovery starting Nash Dinosaurland and selling dinosaur tracks to a worldwide market.

+In 2021 a currently undescribed Neotheropod dinosaur found from a partial humerus was discovered by Mark McMenamin.
+In his study, he estimates it to be around 9 meters long with a potential semi aquatic lifestyle.